 Vets, like everyone else, come with a rainbow of personalities.
 Take the famous vet “on the fence” dilemma:

 - “No, hold on.
 Maybe get the blood results first.”

 - “Oops, I didn’t tell the client I also wanted a heartworm test.”

 - “Oh, I forgot to tell you I wanted a chest film too.”

 - “And you lifted the 100-pound dog off the table already?
 Sorry.”

 In a busy hospital, vet techs are asked to accommodate all kinds of creatures great and small, human and non-human, vicious and sweet.
 They are special people.

-Then she forgot to put her cell phone down on the admit sheet, so the veterinarian is blaming you for not being able to get in touch with her.
-And now Ms. Gel Manicure, your coworker, is nowhere to be found to help with the bloody Blubby poo poo cleanup.
+Then she forgot to put her cellphone number down on the admit sheet, so the vet is blaming you for not being able to get in touch with her.
+And now Ms. Gel Manicure, your co-worker, is nowhere to be found to help with the bloody Blubby poo-poo cleanup.

 Repeat quietly this mantra:

 - “I love my job.”